ThomasLastName/labs_680/README.md

 # Usage
 Each of these files contains multiple reproducible demonstations, as well as 1-3 exercises.
 I've tried to comment them well enough that they can be read independently.
 However, I'll also walk you through them during our Thursday meetings at 8:25am in Blocker 129 (in the OAL computer lab).

 In order to participate in the optional exercise(s), switch from `exercise_mode=False` to `exercise_mode=True` before the import statements.
-The code will then prompt errors unless of course you complete the exercise(s), which you can locate by Crtl+F-ing either "exercise_mode" or (case sensitively) "EXERCISE".
+The code will then prompt errors, unless of course you complete the exercise(s), which you can locate by Crtl+F-ing either "exercise_mode" or (case sensitively) "EXERCISE".

 ---